 3. Set up your tent and camping area together

-Getting children involved in setting up the tent will help take their mind off their new and unfamiliar surroundings.
-As Simon explains: “It’s one of those occasions when the whole family can pull together.
+The reason why some of us fear camping with kids is mainly centred around getting the tent setup and the car unloaded while trying to keep the kids entertained.
+Solve both problems by getting your kids involved in setting up the tent.
+This will also help take their mind off their new and unfamiliar surroundings.
+“It’s one of those occasions when the whole family can pull together," says Simon.

 “Finding the drinking water tap and filling up the water container is another great task for kids.
 Hammering tent pegs is always fun, although parents need to be careful when holding the peg, as I once found when my youngest missed the target!"